 React automatically to language selection

 The following example project demonstrates this approach.
 As in the above example, the GUI component contains several buttons to select the language.
 Activating a button modifies the global variable language.
-This time, however, the GUI component is configured with the MultiLingual attribute, so that the component reacts and updates its appearance automatically without any ReInit method being implemented:
+Thereupon, the component reacts and updates its appearance automatically without any ReInit method being implemented:

-Furthermore, by using the prefix operators %- (percent minus) at the beginning of an initialization expression you can explicitly exclude this expression from being re-evaluated even if it involves a localized constant or bitmap resource.
+If your application case requires the GUI component to explicitly exclude an initialization expression from being re-evaluated even if it involves a localized constant or bitmap resource, use the prefix operator %- (percent minus) at the beginning of an initialization expression.
 Similarly, with the prefix operator %+ (percent plus) you can force the expression to be re-evaluated even if it evidently doesn't depend on any language specific operand.

 For example, in the following screenshot you see the String property with its initialization expression suppressed from being re-evaluated.
 Thus this property will be not updated when the language is changed, even if the the expression contains language specific operands (e.g. the constant Application::WelcomeText):